mintforpeople/robobo-framework/README.md

 The binaries of the framework are available at Maven Central: http://search.maven.org/#artifactdetails%7Ccom.mytechia%7Crobobo-framework%7C0.3.5%7Caar

-More detailed documentation can be found in this projects wiki: https://bitbucket.org/mytechia/robobo-framework/wiki/Home
+More detailed documentation can be found in this project's wiki: https://bitbucket.org/mytechia/robobo-framework/wiki/Home